Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

-# Challenge 4: Using GitHub Copilot Workspace and File Reference - Solution Guide
+# Desafio 4: Usar GitHub Copilot workspace and referêencia a arquivos - Guia da Solução

 >**Note:** The results produced by **GitHub Copilot** for this particular task may not precisely align with your outcomes.
 This discrepancy occurs because **Github Copilot** is an AI-driven tool that can yield variable outputs from time to time.